Find and fix writing mistakes instantly

 Proper: a particular person, place, thing, or idea.

 - Prudent Aunt Patty is so particular and proper; it’s preposterous!

 Tip: Every rule has exceptions.
-For example, the abstract non-count love is made countable with the colloquial partitive expression whole lotta.
-The lesson is not that breaking the rules will produce a hit single, but to learn to identify the exceptions.
+For example, the abstract non-count love is made countable with the colloquial partitive expression whole lotta or when describing multiple loves of one’s’ life, whether discussing people or favorite foods!
+The lesson is not that breaking the rules will produce a hit single or cause heartbreak or debate, but to learn to identify the exceptions.